openshift/training/beta-3-setup.md

 which means it will be able to connect to the DB, which means that we should no longer see these errors!

-Go ahead and find your frontend pod, and then kill it:
+As `alice`, go ahead and find your frontend pod, and then kill it:

     osc delete pod `osc get pod | grep front | awk '{print $1}'`

 You'll see something like:

-    frontend-1-hvxiy
+    pods/frontend-1-b6bgy

 That was the generated name of the pod when the replication controller stood it up the first time.
 After a few moments, we can look at the list of pods again: